Barajas04/barajas04.github.io/index.md

 # Crumbling Castle
 <img src="images/Screenshot 2022-11-09 235453.png?raw=true"/>
 <img src="images/Screenshot 2022-11-09 235550.png?raw=true"/>
 A small text-based adventure game developed for a midterm.
-Demostrates basic object-oriented programming principles such as: inheritance, encapsulation, and polymorphism.
+Demostrates basic object-oriented programming principles such as inheritance, encapsulation, and polymorphism.
+Named after the King Gizzard & The Lizard Wizard song of the same name only because I was listening to it when thinking of a name.

 ---